-The question of how long are betta fish pregnant is a very common one that people have been asking since bettas were first bred in captivity.
+The question of how long female betta fish are pregnant is a very common one that people have been asking since bettas were first bred in captivity.

-Bettas are not actually livebearers, instead, they lay eggs that develop into fry or baby fish once they become fertilized by a male betta.
-A female will typically produce anywhere from 5 to 500 eggs at a time.
-The male will make a bubble nest before mating begins and places each egg within it.
+Bettas are not actually livebearers, instead, they lay eggs that develop into fry or baby fish once fertilized by a male betta.
+Females can be pregnant with eggs for several weeks and will lay between 5 and 500 eggs at a time.
+Male betta fish make a bubble nest before mating and place each egg within it.

 The betta mating process is quite interesting to watch, so I will describe the process in more detail throughout the rest of this post.

-How Long Are Betta Fish Pregnant With Eggs
+How Long Does A Betta Fish Stay Pregnant With Eggs

-Often a fertile female will also develop white verticle stripes on her body when ready to mate.
+Usually, a fertile female betta will also develop verticle stripes on her body when ready to mate.
+These stripes can be light or dark in color and are not to be confused with horizontal stripes that signify stress.

 How Many Eggs Do Bettas Lay